facephi/sdk-mobile-documentation/docs/android/NFC_Component.md

-Apart from the changes that can be made at the SDK level (explained in the [Getting Started](./Mobile_SDK) document), this particular component allows the modification of specific texts.
+Apart from the changes that can be made at the SDK level (explained in the [Getting Started](./Mobile_SDK) document), this particular component allows several modifications.

 ### 8.1 Texts